 The scale response format is the standard format to use when you want to offer multiple closed ended response alternatives.
 Use from 1 to 12 response options and provide a text label for each.
-Subjects can select a response option by hitting the number key that corresponds to the alternative or you can have them use the function keys (F1 through F12) in order to respond when 10 or more alternatives are presented.
-Scale responses require the points to indicate how many scale points to use, e.g., (p5) for a five point scale.
-Scale responses support backgrounds, backsounds, and backvideos.
-The selected response also become available for insertion within the question wording of subsequent items.
-See question wording 44) for more details.
+Subjects can select a response option by either using the number key that corresponds to the alternative (1 through 9) or you can have them use the function keys (F1 through F12) in order to respond when 10 or more alternatives are presented.
+Scale responses require the points parameter of to indicate how many scale points to use, e.g., (p5) for a five point scale.
+Scale responses support the BackGround (39), BackSound (40), or BackVideo (41) fields.
+The selected response also become available for insertion within the question wording of subsequent items (76).

 By default, scale responses offer a single line for the text labels.
-In case where you need more space because of long labels, you can use the spacing parameter.
+In cases where you need more space because of long labels, you can use the spacing parameter [62].
 This allows you to create more space for labels with lots of text or if you're using an html file for your labels.
 For example, if you want to "double-space" your response options to create more space, use the parameter (s2), or (s3) to triple space, or (s1.5) to add a half space and so on.
 You can enter any value from 1 to 5 and decimals are ok.
 This will produce evenly spaced response options with as many extra lines per item as you need.
 Importantly you can do this on an item by item basis--the default of course is single space if you don't specify the space parameter.